dimanech/atom-fellowship/README.md

 ```

 Check your config by opening `Application: Open your config` for any cases.

+This plugin cannot cover cases where

+* one fellow has namespace and other don't have one.
+Because `""` cannot replace `"ns-"`.
+Plugin will work only on namespaced files.

+#### More than 3 fellows

 If you need you can do even more by adding unlimited fellows via your config.cson